Edit on GitHub

 - metrics.json

 Metrics are key/value pairs saved in structured files that map a metric name to a numeric value.
-See dvc metrics for more information and how to compare among experiments.
+See dvc metrics for more information and how to compare among experiments, or DVCLive for a helper to log metrics.

 Params